Brennen-Hill/Brennen-Hill.github.io/_projects/BadgerVision.md

 When we ran into challenges working with Zoom, we talked with one of the present sponsors, who had been working as a Zoom engineer for over a decade.
 The seasoned Zoom engineer said our idea of live-streaming video through Zoom to a server for real-time data analysis was almost certainly impossible.

-We engineered a solution by **writing our own Python API**, proving that live-streaming video for this use case was not only possible—it worked.
+We engineered a solution by **writing our own Python API**, proving that live-streaming video for this use case was not only possible, it worked.

 ### Future Work